ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 The image above shows the various steps that are executed.
 First a build pipeline is triggered whenever I push to master.
 Using a Hugo build task the static site is generated and published as an artifact of the build.
 When the build succeeds a release pipeline is triggered which will take the site and push this into the `ronaldbosma.github.io` repository using a Publish to GitHub Pages task.

-Although I'm interacting with a git repository during the publish step, I decided to put this step in a release pipeline and not a build pipeline because I'm releasing my site here.
+Although I'm interacting with a git repository when I publish my site, I decided to put this step in a release pipeline and not a build pipeline.
+I'm releasing my site here.
 Not building it.
 This also allows me to add more stages to for example a testing environment or change the target location and type of my site altogether.

-Besides having to do less manual work there's another advantage to this solution.
+There's another advantage to this solution besides having to do less manual work when publishing new changes to my blog.
 I can set a publish date in my posts.
 Posts with a publish date in the future will be ignored when generating my Hugo site.
 By scheduling my build pipeline to trigger at a regular interval I'm able to schedule posts to be published in the future.

 In the next section of this post you'll find a step-by-step explanation of what I did to create this pipeline.